 Here are all the steps I need to take in order to make just one pair of ear wire:

 1. Cutting into correct length for what I want.
 I try to be as accurate as possible in my measuring – so I do not need to put anything away.
 I do not toss the scraps, it is silver after all, but I want to avoid getting a lot of it.
 I can melt it and create a sheet, but that process is also one that takes a long time.

 2. Balling up the ends.
 I use a tiny blowtorch for that, it’s main use is probably creating a dessert.
 What is it called.. brulé?
 Yeah, that:) Here I try to make the ball as large as I need it to be.

 3. Pickle the wire.
-After that harsh meeting with the torch, the silver is all ugly and black.
-That of course has to go, so into the pickle it goes.
+After that harsh meet with the torch, the silver is all ugly and black.
+That of course has to be removed, so into the pickle it goes.
 It does not take all that much time for it to be clean again.
 After pickling I dip it in a bath of baking soda and water – to stop the pickle from working.
 Then into clean water, and then on a table airdrying.

 4. Forming the wire.
 I have used all sorts of tools, from pencils to mandrels for this part.
 Nowadays I use a bailforming plier, that way I get uniform shapes.

 5. Cutting off the tiny hook.
 This is an important step, as that hook should not be too long – as it makes it easy to catch onto clothing.
 It also makes it easier for the ear wire to move out of your ear.
 That is at least my experience.
 While a longer hook certainly has a design appeal, I go for functionality here.
 It is at this point in the process I create pairs, and I cut them to the same size.

 6. I also hammer the ear wire slightly with a plastic hammer, to flatten it.